lucaoliano/cordova-plugin-background-geolocation/README.md

 ## HTTP locations posting

-If `option.url` is not defined, all locations updates are recorded in local db.
+ All locations updates are recorded in local db.
+Number of location stored in db is limited by `option.maxLocations` a never exceeds this number.
+Instead old locations are replaced by newer ones.

 When App is in foreground or background in addition to storing location in local db, location callback function is triggered.
-Number of location stored in db is limited by `option.maxLocations` a never exceeds this number.
-Instead old locations are replaced by new ones.

 When `option.url` is defined.
 Location updates are also stored in local db.
-In addition, each location is also immediately posted to url defined by `option.url`.
+Each location is also immediately posted to server url defined by `option.url`.
 If post is successful, the location is marked as deleted in local db.
 All failed to post locations will be coalesced and send in some time later in one single batch.
-[TO_BE_DEFINED]~~Batch sync takes place only as per interval defined in IntervalForPost config option.~~[/TO_BE_DEFINED].
+Batch sync takes place only when number of fail to post location exceeds number defined by `option.syncThreshold`.

 Request body of posted locations is always array, even when only one location is sent.